Writer: Peter Bowker

 Starring: Jonah Hauer-King, Zofia Wichlacz, Yrsa Daley-Ward, Helen Hunt, Sean Bean and Arthur Darvill

-Kent Locations Used: The Historic Dockyard Chatham
+Kent Locations Used: Historic Dockyard Chatham

 For more information about filming in Kent please contact: firstname.lastname@example.org

-For more information on programme: http://www.imdb.com/title/tt8001092/
+For more information on programme visit: https://www.imdb.com/title/tt8001092/

-For more information about Kent’s Filming History please visit our Movie Map: http://kentfilmoffice.co.uk/kent-movie-map/moviemap-live-2/
+For more information about Kent’s Filming History please visit our Movie Map: https://kentfilmoffice.co.uk/kent-movie-map/moviemap-live-2/